steven-buytaert/snippets/u-locks/u-locks.md

 2. At the end of the operation, it is checked if, when the operation count is atomically reduced by 1, it would reach 0.
-If that is the case, a locked out cleanup window is created; i.e. there is only a single thread that **enters** the window; i.e. there is only 1 thread that is running the code in the window, but it is **still competing with other threads** over shared variables, **during that time in the window**.
-I.e. during the window, still nodes are possibly being added and deleted by the other threads.
+If that is the case, a locked out cleanup window is created; i.e. there is only a single thread that **enters** the window; so there is only 1 thread that is running the code in the window, but it is **still competing with other threads** over shared variables, **during that time in the window**.
+On other words, during the window, nodes are possibly still being added and deleted by the other threads.
    That lockout is created by temporarily adding a large number (larger than the number of competing threads) to the outstanding operation count.